 DAY 3 – Tag the Top, Return to Camp 1

 Midnight came quickly.
 The rain had stopped and the sky looked clear in those early morning hours.
-Headlamps bounced around in the dark as we each got ready to go, silently hoping for the kind of weather to safely summit today.
+Headlamps bounced around in the dark as we each got ready to go, silently hoping for the kind of weather needed to safely summit today.
 4ish miles each way, with roughly 5,000′ of gain, we thought we could get up and back in 12-13 hours.
 Leaving at 1am, as discussed the night before, would put us back at camp no later than 2pm to minimize any possible storm encounters.

 Standing on top of Bonney Pass at 3am, we were already half-way there at 2 miles in and 2,000′ feet up.